k8s-installer/k8s-installer/ansible/roles/master/secondary/README.md

 # master/secondary role

-マスタノード2台目以降に Kubernetes コントロールプレーンをインストールします。
+Installs Kubernetes control plane to secondary master nodes.

-以下手順が実行されます。
+Executes:

-* Kubernetes PKI ファイルを投入 (join-files.tar.gz)
+* Installs Kubernetes PKI files (join-files.tar.gz)
-* join スクリプトを投入
+* Installs join script.
-* kubeadm join を実行
+* Execute `kubeadm join`.
-* ~/.kube/config を投入
+* Installs `~/.kube/config`

-## 注意事項
+## Note

-/etc/kubernetes/pki/ca.key ファイルが存在している場合はすでに join は実行されているとみなし、 再実行は行われません。
+If the `/etc/kubernetes/pki/ca.key` file already exists, it assumes that the `kubeadm join` has already been executed and will not rerun.